hapytex/django-antipatterns/pattern/date-time-field-s-that-store-a-week-or-month.md

 method will thus, for a `DateField` and `DateTimeField`, convert the `date` and `datetime` objects to a certain format the specific database backend understands.
 For example `2021-09-04`.

-What is intersting is that the <code>.get_db_prep_value(&hellip;)</code> method will call the
+What is interesting is that the <code>.get_db_prep_value(&hellip;)</code> method will call the
 <code>.get_prep_value(&hellip;)</code> function that will, on its turn call the <code>.to_python(&hellip;)</code>
 method.
-This thus means that both when serializing and deserialzing the data, the data is passed through the <code>.to_python(&hellip;)</code> method.
+This thus means that both when serializing and serializing the data, the data is passed through the <code>.to_python(&hellip;)</code> method.
 Indeed, we see this if we [inspect the source code [GitHub]](https://github.com/django/django/blob/stable/3.2.x/django/db/models/fields/__init__.py#L1264-L1272):

 <blockquote><pre class="python3"><code>class DateField(DateTimeCheckMixin, Field):